Invasive Lobular Carcinoma (ILC)

 Treatment of invasive lobular carcinoma

-Survivorship care after invasive lobular carcinoma treatment
+Follow-up care after ILC treatment

-the tests you’ll have
+the tests you need

-which doctors will order the tests
+which doctors order the tests

 healthy living recommendations